wisemapping/wisemapping-open-source/README.md

 # Overview

-WiseMapping is a free web based *mind map* product.
-The goal of this project is to provide a high quality product that can be deployed by enterprises, educational and academic institutions.
+Wise Mapping is the web mind mapping open source tool that leverages the power of Mind Maps mixing open standards technologies such as SVG and React.
-WiseMapping is based on the same code product supporting http://www.wisemapping.com.
+WiseMapping is based on the same code product supporting [http://www.wisemapping.com].

 ## Compiling and Running